cyverse/caslib.py/README.md

 * Validating a ticket after a CAS login (aka BASIC AUTHENTICATION)
 * Validating a proxyTicket and it's associated user (aka RE-AUTHENTICATION BY PROXY)

-[2.0] - caslib.py refactored to include support multiple 'Client', 'Response' protocols
+[2.0] - caslib.py refactored to support multiple 'Client', 'Response' protocols

 If supported by your CAS Server, caslib.py now includes support for:
 * CAS authentication (Basic & through Proxy)